fl101/awardfares-blog/_posts/2024-07-02-round-trip-award-flights.md

 ### Benefits of Round-Trip Award Tickets

 - **Fewer Miles Required**: Several airlines and programs offer a reduced mileage rate for round-trip award bookings compared to the total price of two one-way awards (e.g., United MileagePlus, SAS EuroBonus, etc.)
-- **Reduced Fees**: Sometimes when issuing the tickets, some programs might waive or reduce certain fees (e.g., close-in booking fees, change fees) for round-trip bookings.
+- **Reduced Fees**: Sometimes, when issuing the tickets, some programs might waive or reduce specific fees (e.g., close-in booking fees, change fees) for round-trip bookings.
 This can drastically reduce the cost of your flight and travel plans, especially when there are hefty
 - **Simplified Booking Process**: Booking a round-trip award flight is generally more straightforward than booking two separate one-way awards.
 You only need to search for availability once and make a single reservation.
 - **Guaranteed Return Flight**: When you book a round-trip award, you also guarantee your return flight is secured, both in availability and not subject to price increases or mileage devaluations.
 - **Stopover Options**: On round-trip award tickets, some airlines offer free stopovers where you can visit two different places for the price of one.
 That way, you might have a free layover in Seoul (South Korea) on your return from New York to Tokyo.

+### Cons of Booking Round-Trip Awards (Compared to two one-way tickets)

+- **Changes and Cancellations**: Round-trip tickets often have more stringent change and cancellation policies.
+If you need to adjust one leg of the journey, you might face higher fees or stricter rules than one-way tickets.
+- **Award Availability**: Finding award availability for outbound and return flights can be challenging.
+One-way tickets may offer more options and better availability for each leg separately.
+- **Limited Seat Inventory**: Airlines may have fewer seats available for round-trip awards than one-way awards.
+- **Missed Opportunities for Maximizing Value**: With two one-way tickets, you can choose different airlines for each leg, finding better deals or more comfortable flights.
+- **Complex Itineraries**: For complex itineraries involving multiple destinations, booking two one-way tickets can be simpler and more straightforward.

 ### Examples